dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 E

-Our next project is to use the easy-cases regimes of size to understand thermal expansion—why substances expand upon heating.
+Our next project is to use the easy-cases regimes of size to understand thermal expansion — why substances expand upon heating.
 The first step is to sketch the total energy 𝐸, Econfinement

 which is the sum of confinement and electrostatic energies.